ENAGAS S A/ADR (OTCMKTS:ENGGY) Shares Cross Above 200-Day Moving Average of $0.00

-ENAGAS S A/ADR (OTCMKTS:ENGGY)’s stock price passed above its two hundred day moving average during trading on Thursday .
-The stock has a two hundred day moving average of $0.00 and traded as high as $10.90.
+ENAGAS S A/ADR (OTCMKTS:ENGGY) passed above its 200-day moving average during trading on Thursday .
+The stock has a 200-day moving average of $0.00 and traded as high as $10.90.
 ENAGAS S A/ADR shares last traded at $10.74, with a volume of 55,549 shares trading hands.

 A number of equities analysts have recently commented on the stock.
+Royal Bank of Canada lowered shares of ENAGAS S A/ADR from a “sector perform” rating to an “underperform” rating in a research report on Friday, June 11th.
 Deutsche Bank Aktiengesellschaft reissued a “sell” rating on shares of ENAGAS S A/ADR in a research report on Tuesday, June 22nd.
-UBS Group reissued a “neutral” rating on shares of ENAGAS S A/ADR in a research report on Wednesday, April 7th.
-Finally, Royal Bank of Canada lowered shares of ENAGAS S A/ADR from a “sector perform” rating to an “underperform” rating in a research report on Friday, June 11th.
+Finally, UBS Group reaffirmed a “neutral” rating on shares of ENAGAS S A/ADR in a research report on Wednesday, April 7th.
 Four equities research analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
 ENAGAS S A/ADR has an average rating of “Sell”.

 ENAGAS S A/ADR Company Profile (OTCMKTS:ENGGY)